-2.2.
-The principal is responsible for:

-- The overall implementation of this policy. - Ensuring all staff are suitably trained to deliver the subjects. - Ensuring parents/carers are fully informed of this policy. - Reviewing all requests to withdraw pupils from non-statutory elements of the RSHE and health education curriculum.

-- Discussing withdrawal requests with parents, and the child if appropriate, to ensure their wishes are understood and to clarify the nature and purpose of the curriculum, including the benefits of receiving the education. - Ensuring withdrawn pupils receive appropriate, purposeful education during the period of withdrawal. - Encouraging parents to be involved in consultations regarding the school's RSHE and health education curriculum. - Reviewing this policy on a bi-annual basis. - Reporting to the board of Trustees on the effectiveness of this policy and the curriculum.

-2.3.
-The RSHE and health education subject leader is responsible for:
+- 2.2.
+The principal is responsible for: - The overall implementation of this policy. - Ensuring all staff are suitably trained to deliver the subjects. - Ensuring there is adequate time on the school timetable to deliver RSHE (Relationship, Sex and Health Education) as a statutory curriculum subject - Ensuring parents/carers are fully informed of this policy. - Reviewing all requests to withdraw pupils from non-statutory elements of the RSHE and health education curriculum. - Discussing withdrawal requests with parents, and the child if appropriate, to ensure their wishes are understood and to clarify the nature and purpose of the curriculum, including the benefits of receiving the education. - Ensuring withdrawn pupils receive appropriate, purposeful education during the period of withdrawal. - Encouraging parents to be involved in consultations regarding the school's RSHE policy - Reviewing this policy on an annual basis. - Reporting to the board of Trustees on the effectiveness of this policy and the curriculum. - 2.3.
+The RSHE and health education subject leader is responsible for: - Overseeing the delivery of Relationship, Sex and Health Education - Ensuring the subjects are age-appropriate, sequential and high-quality programme. - Working closely with colleagues in related curriculum areas to ensure the RSHE and health education curriculum compliments, and does not duplicate, the content covered in national curriculum subjects. - Reviewing changes to the RSHE and health education curriculum and advising on their implementation. - Monitoring the learning and teaching of Relationship, Sex and Health Education providing support to staff where necessary. - Ensuring the continuity and progression between each year group. - Helping to develop colleagues' expertise in the subject. - Ensuring teachers are provided with adequate resources to support teaching of the curriculum. - Ensuring the school meets its statutory requirements in relation to Relationship, Sex and Health Education.

-- Overseeing the delivery of RSHE and health education. - Ensuring the subjects are age-appropriate, sequential and high-quality programme. - Working closely with colleagues in related curriculum areas to ensure the RSHE and health education curriculum compliments, and does not duplicate, the content covered in national curriculum subjects. - Reviewing changes to the RSHE and health education curriculum and advising on their implementation. - Monitoring the learning and teaching of RSHE and health education, providing support to staff where necessary. - Ensuring the continuity and progression between each year group. - Helping to develop colleagues' expertise in the subject. - Ensuring teachers are provided with adequate resources to support teaching of the curriculum. - Ensuring the school meets its statutory requirements in relation to RSE and health education. - Leading staff meetings and ensuring all members of staff involved in the curriculum have received the appropriate training. - Organising, providing and monitoring CPD opportunities in the subject. - Ensuring the correct standards are met for recording and assessing pupil performance. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the principal.
+- Leading staff meetings and ensuring all members of staff involved in the curriculum have received the appropriate training. - Organising, providing and monitoring CPD opportunities in the subject. - Ensuring the correct standards are met for recording and assessing pupil performance.2.4 - Monitoring and evaluating the effectiveness of the subjects and providing reports to the principal. - 2.4 The DSL will be responsible for: - Offering advice and consultation for safeguarding-related subjects in the RSHE curriculum. - Promoting knowledge and awareness of safeguarding issues amongst staff. - Being an appropriate point of contact for staff who have concerns about the welfare of a pupil that have arisen through the teaching of RSHE. - Organising a safe space for pupils to go should they need additional support or time to talk after an RSHE session. - Ensuring staff teach in a trauma-informed manner and are particularly mindful of more vulnerable pupils who may have Adverse Childhood Experiences or potential triggers related to the material.

-2.4.
-Subject teachers are responsible for:
+2.5 Subject teachers are responsible for: